Wedding customs by country: France

 At the reception, the couple customarily uses a toasting cup called a Coupe de Mariage.
-The origin of giving this toast began in France, when a small piece of toast was literally dropped into the couple's wine to ensure a healthy life.
+This toast originated in France: traditionally a small piece of toast was literally dropped into the couple's wine to ensure a healthy life.
 The couple would lift their glass to "a toast", as is common in Western culture today.

-In south west France it is customary to serve spit roast wild boar (or sanglier in French) as the wedding breakfast, a local delicacy.
+In south west France it is customary to serve spit roast wild boar (sanglier in French) as the wedding breakfast, a local delicacy.